RadiusNetworks/hello-proximity-cordova/README.md

 *You must install your own `ProximityKit.properties` file!*

 Otherwise the app will not recognize any of your beacons.
+Make sure you have at least one of your beacons powered up before you run the sample app, or it won't be very interesting!

 ### Installing your own ProximityKit configuration files